 Row Event Information – ACFT Alternate Events Standards:

-- The test OIC or NCOIC is responsible for inspecting and validating the stationary rower is serviceable and that the odometer is functioning correctly.
+- The test OIC or NCOIC is responsible for inspecting and validating that the stationary rower is serviceable and that the odometer is functioning correctly.

 - You will take a seated position on the rower.